citizenparker/in-the-trenches/notes.md

 * “For the purposes of connection only, you may consider one bordering enemy to be a friendly” ?
 This should be a weak, weak card

+* “After this card is played, it is always considered connected to its owner’s base.”

+* Give 4 the above effect, move 4 to 5, and 5 to 6?
+* Give 0 the above effect?
+Make a new “X” card that has 0’s old effect?

 ## Theme?

 Alternate world WW1 theme (title: “In the Trenches”)?